twittercounter/development-method/stories.md

 They should focus on the stories in the backlog, rather than adding or working on other stories.

 However, there are exceptions.
 If the need is dire, ask the scrum-master about the proper course of action.

-##### Prioritisation <a name="prioritisation"></a>#####
-The priority of the story is decided by the product owner and will be labeled with a priority tag.
-All other stories have equal priority.
-Of course all stories in the backlog have priority over those in the icebox.